polashmiya/polashDiary/README.md

-# Personal Blog – React + Tailwind
+# Personal Blog – React + Tailwind + Remote API

 A clean, responsive blog built with React (Vite), React Router, and Tailwind CSS.
-Posts are loaded from a local JSON file and rendered with optional Markdown support.
+The app now integrates with a remote REST API for authentication, posts, and comments.

 ## Features